psyq321/PowerMonkey/docs/vfpoint_tuning.md

 And, yet, with our V/F point undervolt it manages to run on ~4.8 GHz on average - this, 100% "power virus" CPU load, all cores >and< AVX-512!
 Stock configuration runs 150 MHz lower - at ~4.65 GHz

-To verify this is not some sort of fluke, we can simply test the impact of -0.137v voltage drop durin the workload, and see how will this affect PMC and its decisions about allowed clocks:
+To verify this is not some sort of fluke, we can simply test the impact of -0.137v voltage drop durin the workload, and see how will this affect PCU and its decisions about allowed clocks:

 ![vf_explainer](img/pm_ab_adls.jpg)

 As we can see, gain in maximum frequency is almost instant as soon as voltage is dropped.
-PMC immediately calculates that is is safe to bump-up core  another 150-200 MHz.
+PCU immediately calculates that is is safe to bump-up core  another 150-200 MHz.

 ### Conclusion